jcai849/jcai849.github.io/docs/non-concern.md

 When forced to depend on another, bonds are always created.
 Certain situations in modern times forge these bonds, with military comraderie being a notable example.
-In "village times", survival of the more mundane form also required close co-operation.
+In "village times", survival of the more mundane form also required close co-operation, thereby fostering exceptionally tight communal bonds.
 Dependence is sufficient, but not necessary, for sociality.
 Independence therefore has a chance at undoing sociality, in the case where dependence is all that holds a community together.